ashwinmr/docs/main.md

 ## Visx

 - Linepaths by default have a transparent fill which captures pointer events.
 Set the fill to `none` to prevent this.

+## Nextjs

+### Styling
+- Style in css or scss files are applied site wide.
+- Styles in .module.css or .module.scss can be applied only where imported.

 ## Digital Ocean